SrijanBadhya/Debsoc/Running the PES Debsoc.md

 It's really difficult to stand your ground because it's an awkward job.
 It's awkward to tell friends, to tell people you know, that they don't meet the bar to attain reimbursement for the tournament.

-If it's an official rule you will publicize, make s
+If it's an official rule you will publicize, make sure you know the answers to all the clauses.
+What if someone was active earlier but is inactive now?
+What if there's a tournament with only a few interested people, so slots aren't really limited then, can this person benefit from reimbursement?
+What if this person met the bar to go to previous tournaments but wasn't active enough for this one?
+What if someone interacts on the group and helps the community, b